 Some applications call for vibration sources with a very long mean time before failure (MTBF).
 Another requirement for brushless BLDC motors is negligible noise or sparking, which is of particular interest to those designing ATEX compliant equipment.

-For the ERM motors, development is currently based around two form factors; brushless coin motors and larger brushless cylinder motors.
+For the ERM motors, development is currently based on two form factors; brushless coin motors and larger brushless cylinder motors.

 Long Life Brushless Coin Vibration Motor

 The brushless coin motor design is based on a voice coil principal that's used a lot in linear vibration motors.
 Drive power is supplied to a driver IC.
 In the case of our 910-101 brushless BLDC vibration motor, an Allegro brushless driver IC is used, which generates drive signals in two voice-coils that sit on the base PCB.

 These alternating drive signals interact with north and south pole pairs built into a circular disc neodymium magnet.
 The disc magnet is built into a larger disc with an eccentric mass.

 The magnetic fields induced in the coils by the drive signals cause the disc containing the magnet to rotate.
 As the disc rotates, the offset weight in it generates vibration.